THE DEBACLE UNFOLDS

 The Board of Directors has largely remained silent, and their statements thus far have only provided vague statements that fail to address the gravity of the community's questions and concerns.
 Their first public response to the community blamed what happened to IBe' Crawley on "a series of logistical mistakes."
 Their second public attempt at a response then blamed the staff.
 Comments from the community were then deleted by the Board on their Instagram (which were captured and saved HERE by community member Rob Miller).

-Their responses have lacked transparency, and failed to take accountability.
+The Board’s responses have lacked transparency, and failed to take accountability.
 What they have communicated shows a lack of commitment to resolving the issues and further erodes trust of the Board's ability to lead.

 Board Overreach and Neglect of the museum's mission